syncfusion-content/winui-docs/winui/Cartesian-Charts/DataLabels.md

 ## Enable data label

-[ShowDataLabels]() property of series is used to enable the data labels.
+The [ShowDataLabels]() property of series is used to enable the data labels.
 The following code example illustrates how to achieve this.

 {% tabs %}